Kontorhaus District: Historical background

 Since the 17th century, the area has been densely built-up; the result was a so-called Gängeviertel ("corridor quarter") with many narrow alleys.
 The density of the buildings increased even more when there was a housing shortage after the Hamburg fire in 1842.
 In 1892, a cholera epidemic broke out and the poor hygienic conditions in the neighbourhood caused the disease to spread dramatically – it was then decided to redevelop the area.
 As a result, many inhabitants were resettled.

 Fritz Schumacher, who had been Director of Construction and Head of Building Construction since 1909 prevailed in the replanning of the site; the increasing space requirements of the up-and-coming Hamburg merchants were to be met with the construction of large Kontorhouses, although a partial use as living space was also initially envisaged.
 The Burchardplatz forms the centre of the complex planned by Schumacher.

 Architecture

-The buildings were mainly made of a reinforced concrete skeleton construction.
+The buildings were mainly made of reinforced concrete skeleton construction.
 The new buildings were to be individually designed.
 Characteristic features are clinker brick facades and copper roofs.
 In order to make the street canyons more open at the top, the upper floors are often set back from the main front of the house.
 Decorative elements on the facade are also made of clinker brick; in addition, elements (often sculptures) of ceramics were used for the design, most of which have a connection to Hamburg trade and crafts.